pedromellodev/snake-game/README.md

 # 10 - Creating New Foods

+When the fruit its gone, we create a new.

 # 11 - Setting new fruit position

 # 12 - Adding ball to snake shape

+When the snake eats the apple, its size is changed.

 # 13 - Snake & Border Collision